ForgeK1/Java-Food-Kingdom-Text-Game-CS2011-Final-Project/README.md

 7. Mysterious Magician has appeared! 🎴: The player is forced to choose from a deck of cards that will be shuffled for each turn.

 8. Pick A Chest 🗝️: The player has three different mysterious chests to choose from...)

+Credits
+1. Rocio and Katherine: Created the ASCII art and story development
+2. Keyvan: Created the hangman, blackjack, rock-paper-scissors, shuffled-card picker, and timed-vault chest minigames
+3. Andres: Helped create the ASCII art, and created the FoodKingdom class that involved the movement system, keeping track of ingredients, and dynamically switching to different story points and minigames
+4. Jackson: Created the battle system, ingredient interaction, and pick a chest minigames